 If you want to learn about leadership qualities that are specific to your field, you might pick a program focused on your industry.

-However, know that many of the same skills apply across multiple fields.
-And participating in a program with people from diverse industries may give you some groundbreaking new perspective.
+However, many of the same skills apply across multiple fields and participating in a program with people from diverse industries may offer groundbreaking new perspectives.

 “Don’t stay in your comfort zone.
 Push yourself,” says Slye.
 “If you see a program that you’re pushing back on a little, ask yourself why you’re pushing back.
 If there is no apparent or good reason, then dive in take the challenge!”